Mixing 2nd Coat of Microne Base

 This should take around 3 hours but may vary depending on temperature and humidity.

-Sand with 40/80 Grit Sand Paper
+Sand with 40 or 80 Grit Sand Paper

-The top coats are very thin so any ridges or imperfections in the base coats will be visible in the top coats.
+The Top Coats are very thin so any ridges or imperfections in the base coats will be visible in the Top Coats.
 Take your time to get it completely flat before moving on to the next step.

 Vacuum the surface to remove all dust and debris.
 Do not wet the microcement.